Admirers still urging sainthood for chaplain killed on 9/11

 NEW YORK (AP) — Among the nearly 3,000 people killed in the 9/11 terror attacks, Mychal Judge, a Catholic chaplain with New York’s fire department, left a uniquely complex legacy that continues to evolve 20 years after his death.

-Some of his many admirers point to Judge — a gay man who devoted himself to serving vulnerable populations — as a reason for the U.S. Catholic Church to be more welcoming to LGBTQ people.
+Some of his many admirers point to Judge — a gay man who devoted himself to ministering to vulnerable populations such as the homeless or people with HIV/AIDS — as a reason for the U.S. Catholic Church to be more welcoming to LGBTQ people.

 And some argue passionately that Judge should be considered for sainthood, with a new initiative to be launched in the coming days.
 Though Judge’s religious order has not embraced that cause, a Rome-based priest who helps the Vatican investigate possible candidates for canonization is urging Judge’s supporters not to give up the effort.

-Judge died two decades ago after hurrying with firefighter colleagues to the burning World Trade Center.
+Judge died in the line of duty two decades ago after hurrying with firefighter colleagues to the burning World Trade Center.
 As he prayed in the north tower’s lobby for the rescuers and victims, the 68-year-old priest was crushed by debris from the falling south tower.

 “Mychal Judge shows us that you can be gay and holy,” said the Rev. James Martin, a Jesuit priest who advocates for greater LGBTQ inclusion in the church.

 “Father Judge’s selflessness is a reminder of the sanctity that the church often overlooks in LGBTQ people,” Martin said via email.
-“Heaven is filled with LGBTQ people.”
+“Heaven is filled with LGBTQ people.
+All the church has to do is start to recognize this.”

 The son of Irish immigrants, Judge grew up in Brooklyn and decided while still in his teens to join the Franciscan religious order.
 He was ordained as a priest in 1961, battled alcoholism with the help of Alcoholics Anonymous and developed a passion for ministering to marginalized communities.